 - Plan your journeys and stick to the plan

 Crucial: Fights ruin lives.
-Think about the future, step back and walk away.
-Find out how to avoid violent situations from Thames Valley Police.
+The most important thing for everyone involved is to slow down, calm down and step back from the situation.
+Find out more about how to avoid violent situations from Thames Valley Police.

 Out on your own

 Lots of people do walk home or go out alone after dark, as part of their normal lives, going home from work, a night out, or study.
 This should be safe.
 But you can take steps to make your journey safer: